christopherseaman/datasci_217/02/index.md

 ---
 ## Font Styles

-There is some variability in how these are applied between Slack, Notion, GitHub, etc.

 - **Bold** - double-asterisks `**` around a word to **`**bold**`** (some apps allow single astersisks)
 - _italic_ - single underscores `_` around a word to _`_italicize_`_ (some apps confusingly use single asterisks for italic)
 - Blockquote - prefix with `>` to blockquote (`|` in Notion).
 To blockquote multiple paragraphs, include a ‘>’ on the blank line between them